JetBrains/teamcity-documentation/topics/commit-status-publisher.md

      * failed ![Failed.png](Failed.png)
      * successful ![Successful.png](Successful.png)
    * hovering over the commit status will display the build summary
    * clicking the build status icon or the _Details_ link will open the [build results](working-with-build-results.md) page in TeamCity.
 This information is also available on the __Commits__ tab of your pull request details.
-   Similarly to the previous page, clicking the build status icon opens the [build results](working-with-build-results.md) page in the TeamCity web UI:
+   Similarly to the previous page, clicking the build status icon opens the [build results](working-with-build-results.md) page in the TeamCity UI:

     <img src="BuildResults.PNG" width="1054" alt="Build results"/>

+## Using Commit Status Publisher with VCS checkout rules

+If a build's VCS root has [checkout rules](configuring-vcs-settings.md#Configure+Checkout+Rules) configured, Commit Status Publisher will consider only commits that conform to these rules.
+That is, if the last commit made before the build start does not satisfy the checkout rules, it will not be labeled with the build status; the status will be displayed next to the last satisfying commit instead.

+If you need to display the build status next to the last commit of the build (for example, in a pull request), you can adjust the checkout rules so this commit is included into the VCS root's scope.
+Or, if this is a recurrent issue, consider rearranging your build chain as follows:
+1. Configure the main build with checkout rules.
+2. Configure an utility [composite build](composite-build-configuration.md) without build steps and checkout rules but with the Commit Status Publisher feature.
+3. In the composite build, configure a [snapshot dependency](snapshot-dependencies.md) on the main build.

+In the scope of such a chain, Commit Status Publisher will not be bound by the checkout rules and the build status will be displayed next to the very last commit.